 You might even want to purchase a running hat that has a built-in sweatband to help keep sweat out of your eyes if you’re especially prone to sweating or you just don’t want to have to keep wiping the sweat away.

-As we mentioned above, speed laces or elastic laces can help you get those running shoes on so much faster, which will just make things less stressful during the transition.
-Plus, it will be easier to slip on those shoes and go for a run.
+As mentioned above, speed laces or elastic laces can help you get running shoes on much faster, which will just make things less stressful during the transition.
+Plus, it will be easier to slip on those shoes and go for a run any time.